exasol/python-toolbox/doc/user_guide/getting_started.rst

     - integration-tests -> Runs the all integration tests
     - coverage -> Runs all tests (unit + integration) and reports the code coverage
     - docs:build -> Builds the project documentation
-    - open-docs -> Opens the built project documentation
+    - docs:open -> Opens the built project documentation
     - clean-docs -> Removes the documentations build folder
     - report -> Collects and generates a metrics summary for the workspace